oresat/oresat-simulator/README.md

 repeatedly via socket and then transmit that data repeatedly over serial port to the Helmholtz Cage and Solar Simulator.

 sock_ser_model contains the current server/client model.
-Everything else is an archive or precursor program.

 # Running the server and client
 You should install GTK Terminal or the equivalent and open it with sudo: